Spanish-VisaJoining the Malta and Portugal Golden Visa, Spain has approved a new Startup Act that includes a remote work visa for non-EU nationals.

 map of spainValencia

-Valencia, situated on the southeastern coast, offers a more relaxed pace of life for digital nomads.
+Valencia, situated on the southeastern coast, offers a more relaxed pace of life.
 The city boasts a mild climate, beautiful parks, and stunning futuristic architecture.
 With affordable living costs and a growing startup ecosystem, Valencia provides an excellent balance for work and leisure.

 map of spainSeville